 Quinoa is a rich protein source; one cup of the cooked grain has 8 grams of protein.
-It is considered a super food, containing several essential vitamins and minerals such as manganese, magnesium, phosphorus, folate, and copper.
+It is considered a superfood, containing several essential vitamins and minerals such as manganese, magnesium, phosphorus, folate, and copper.
 You can use it for breakfast in porridge, bake it in cookies, or mix it in salads and sushi.

 3. Fortified Nut Milk

-Nut milks can be used in anything in place of milk.
-They’re fortified with B and D vitamins, which are crucial vitamins for vegan to keep track of.
+Nut milk can be used in anything in place of milk.
+They’re fortified with B and D vitamins, which are crucial vitamins for a vegan to keep track of.
 Use a cup of your choice of nut milk in a smoothie for a healthy breakfast.
 Try vanilla caramel smoothie or pink powerhouse smoothie.

 4. Blackstrap Molasses

 You can certainly get enough calcium without dairy.
 Try eating blackstrap molasses for quick calcium.
 Just two tablespoons of the stuff can provide 400 mg of calcium.
 That’s more than the calcium in one serving of milk or cheese!

 Going vegan doesn’t mean giving up rich and creamy food.
 Use cashews to make cashew cream, which you can use in countless recipes such as Zucchini Fritters with Lemon Basil Cashew Cream or Raw Carrot Cake with Cashew Cream Cheese.